 Established in 1967, our store is located in Freeport’s Old Masonic Hall.
 This location holds much history that we deeply value, and it has always been important that we have a sign with just as much craftsmanship and history.

-The sign was hand-carved, hand-painted and gold-leafed, back in the early 80’s, by D. J. Holmes, Sr. DJ, as he’s fondly known by his friends, is a renowned wood carver, sculptor, and all-round Renaissance man.
-He’s also a long time friend and esteemed fellow craftsman.
-His son, David Junior, performed the extensive refurbishment, with advice and counsel from his dad, now retired.
+Our sign was hand-carved, hand-painted and gold-leafed, back in the early 80’s, by D. J. Holmes, a renowned wood carver, sculptor, and all-round Renaissance man.
+His son, David Junior, performed an extensive refurbishment, with advice and counsel from his dad, now retired.

-Besides the secret mouse, carved images of the goldsmiths’ trade embellish the sign: hammers for smithing and scales to weigh precious metals and gems.
+Besides a secret mouse, carved images of the goldsmiths’ trade embellish the sign: hammers for smithing and scales to weigh precious metals and gems.

-Carved in pine, Brown Goldsmiths’ sign has undergone several extensive restorations.
+Carved in pine, Brown Goldsmiths’ sign had undergone several extensive restorations.
 That’s typical for traditional wood signs facing decades of exposure to the elements.

 Back in 2008, Steve Brown worked to restore the sign in his barn.
 The original color was blue, back in the early 80’s when the sign was new.
 In a subsequent restoration, it was painted red.
 Some of you may remember way back when!
 Today, the sign’s background is black.